 At nearly 300 feet high, the Montmorency Falls are way taller – by 98 feet to be exact – than Niagara Falls.
 They can be found just 7.5 miles from the heart of Quebec City and can be explored in a variety of ways.

 First, observe the falls from the platform at the bottom.
 Then climb a winding cliffside staircase or ride the cable car to view them from the top.
 A breathtaking bridge crosses over them awaiting your agile feet.
 For the adventurous kid and kid-at-heart, a zipline travels nearly 1,000 feet across the top front of the falls.
 What’s more, you’ll find three via ferrata hiking trails on the rock wall adjacent to the falls.
 Find out more: www.sepaq.com

 Tip: Before heading to the Montomorency Falls, stop by the Old Port Market and prepare a picnic lunch from among the dozens of local vendors.

-1 Great Place to Eat: Café du Monde
+1 Great Place to Eat in Quebec City with Kids: Café du Monde

 Café du Monde serves excellent classic French and seafood dishes.
 But for kids it also offers a fun vibrant atmosphere.
 The restaurant is located along the St. Lawrence River River, next to the cruise terminal in the Old Port.
 This makes its outdoor dining terrace an especially good option when the weather is nice.

 However, seating inside is also nice.
 Enjoy large windows with views of the rivers and large open kitchen where kids can watch their meals prepared.
 A special menu is available for children 10 years old and younger.
 And no visit here is complete without a slice of delicious sugar pie for dessert.
 Find out more: www.lecafedumonde.com